Nayem73/MY-TECH-SHEET/java/amigos.md

   ```

 - <mark>There is a generate equals() and hashcode() option close to generate getters and setters. </mark>
-34. POJO(Plain Old Java Object) = a given object is an ordinary java object that has No association with any framework. in above example, the Cat class is a POJO. the Cat class does not Extend, Implement any class nor does it use any annotation like @Entity and else.
+34. POJO(Plain Old Java Object) = a given object is an ordinary java object that has No association with any framework. in above example, the Cat class is a POJO. the Cat class does not Extend, Implement any class (special class) nor does it use any annotation like @Entity and else.
+- Yes, the `Car` class can be considered a POJO (Plain Old Java Object).
+It’s a simple Java object that doesn’t extend any special classes (other than `Vehicle`, which is also a POJO), implement any special interfaces, or contain any prespecified annotations.
+It’s not bound by any special restriction other than those forced by the Java Language Specification.
+The `Car` class adheres to these principles, so it can be considered a POJO.

-35. Java Bean is a <mark>class</mark> that has to obey 3 contracts so that other frameworks can do certain things with it.
+1. Java Bean is a <mark>class</mark> that has to obey 3 contracts so that other frameworks can do certain things with it.
 These are the 3 things that a java bean has to have:
 - - A class must have a noarg constructor. (public)

 - - All the properties/fields in the class must be private.
 To access the private properties of the class we must use getters and setters.